inforlife/process/services/github.md

 #####Notes:

-1. For more details regarding issue owners may be found at the [issue gathering page](https://inforlife.github.io/process/issue-gathering.html).
+1. For more details regarding issue owners may be found at the [issue management page](https://inforlife.github.io/process/issues.html).